Studebaker Avanti: Design

 The Avanti was developed at the direction of Studebaker president, Sherwood Egbert, who took over in February 1961.
 The car's design theme was "allegedly doodled by Egbert on the proverbial back of an envelope during an airplane flight."
 Egbert's 'doodle' was to answer Ford's Thunderbird and an attempt to improve the automaker's sagging performance.

-Designed by Raymond Loewy's team of Tom Kellogg, Bob Andrews, and John Ebstein on a 40-day crash program, the Avanti featured a radical fiberglass body mounted on a modified Studebaker Lark 109-inch convertible chassis and powered by a modified 289 Hawk engine.
+Designed by Raymond Loewy's team, comprising Tom Kellogg, Bob Andrews, and John Ebstein, on a 40-day crash program, the Avanti featured a radical fiberglass body mounted on a modified Studebaker Lark 109-inch convertible chassis and powered by a modified 289 Hawk V8 engine.
 A Paxton supercharger was offered as an option.